Research in Vision Sciences

 Our Programs

-For students who have completed an undergraduate degree, a research pathway though an Honours or Master of Biomedical Science is an appropriate research path.
-For students with a BSc (Hons) or BBiomed (Hons) further scientific training through a three to four year PhD or a two year Master of Philosophy would be appropriate.
+For students who have completed an undergraduate degree, a research pathway through an Honours or Master of Biomedical Science is appropriate.
+For students with a BSc (Hons) or BBiomed (Hons), further scientific training through a three to four-year PhD or a two-year Master of Philosophy would be appropriate.

 Further Information